1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 Photo: Private Collection (2023)

-The remaining Mars water bombers, initially stored for conversion at Patricia Bay Airport in Sidney, British Columbia, and later stationed more centrally on Vancouver Island at Sproat Lake, served the island and province for many years.
-In 2022, a new neighbourhood was developed on Skirt Mountain, and a peaceful park was dedicated to the firefighting pilots who had perished in the Skirt Mountain crash.
+The two remaining Mars water bombers—the Hawaii Mars II and the Philippine Mars—served for many years from their base at Sproat Lake on Vancouver Island.
+In 2022, a new neighbourhood was developed on Skirt Mountain, and a park was dedicated to the firefighting pilots who had perished in the Skirt Mountain crash.

-"2024::The Last Flight of the Hawaii 2 Mars and her Canadian Forces Snowbird Escort"
+"2024::The Last Flight of the Hawaii Mars II and its Canadian Forces Snowbirds Escort"

 Photo: Private Collection (J. Carlos... with thanks and permission)

-On August 11, 2024, the Hawaii 2 Mars set out on her final flight.
-Her destination was the British Columbia Aviation Museum in Sidney, British Columbia.
-Vancouver Islanders came out by the thousands to bid her a fond and bittersweet farewell, just like the Hawaiian Islanders did before them.
-Her final flight path ensured that those who had come to love and appreciate the Mars planes and the pilots who flew them had one last chance to wave goodbye.
-With the Canadian Forces Snowbirds Fleet to escort her, the Hawaii 2 Mars flew majestically along the island's coast and safely landed in the Saanich Inlet, back to where her Vancouver Island story began in 1959.
-There, she will represent the legacy of the Mars Fleet and enjoy retirement after almost 70 years of faithful service.
-This story will update again when the Philippine Mars, the last of these fond friends, leaves Vancouver Island to enjoy her well-deserved retirement in Pima, Arizona's Air & Space Museum.
-The date is yet to be determined.
+On August 11, 2024, the Hawaii Mars II set out on its final flight.
+Its destination was the British Columbia Aviation Museum in Sidney, British Columbia.
+Vancouver Islanders came out by the thousands to bid their old friend a fond and bittersweet farewell, just as Hawaiians had done before them in 1956.
+The plane’s final flight path ensured that those who had come to love and appreciate the Mars water bombers and the pilots who flew them had one last chance to wave goodbye.
+With a Canadian Forces Snowbirds escort, the Hawaii Mars II flew majestically along the island’s coast and safely landed in the Saanich Inlet, back to where its Vancouver Island story began in 1959.
+There, it will represent the legacy of the Mars fleet and enjoy retirement after almost 70 years of faithful service.